blend-os/website/docs/reference/configs/files/system.yaml.md

     **Type:** array

-    A list of commands to be run as `root` at system build.
+    A list of commands to be run as `root` during build (after package and AUR package installations have finished).

 9.  :material-cog-box: **`user-services`**